Chart Color Schemes

 Residential development activity is lower than average in Beechworth according to AreaSearch's national comparison of local real estate markets

 This indicates that new construction is matching or outpacing demand, offering buyers more options and enabling population growth.
-The average value of new homes being built is around $590,000, suggesting a focus on the premium segment with upmarket properties.
+The average value of new homes being built is $590,000, suggesting a focus on the premium segment with upmarket properties.
 In FY-26, there have been $5.0 million in commercial approvals, reflecting the area's residential character.

 Frequently Asked Questions - Development